apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 `fs.azure.write.max.concurrent.requests`: To set the maximum concurrent write requests from an AbfsOutputStream instance  to server at any point of time.
 Effectively this will be the threadpool size within the AbfsOutputStream instance.
-Set the value in between 1 and 8.
+Set the value in between 1 to 8 both inclusive.

 `fs.azure.write.max.requests.to.queue`: To set the maximum write requests that can be queued.
 Memory consumption of AbfsOutputStream instance can be